Sinchanak181/Linear_Integrated_Circuits_Lab/README.md

 2. The Common Source amplifier circuit was constructed with:
    - VDD = 1.5 V
    - Drain resistor RD ≈ 2.245 kΩ
    - NMOS transistor with L = 180 nm and W = 2.5 µm
-   - Load capacitor CL = 1 pF

 3. DC analysis was performed using the .op and .dc commands to determine the Q-point by setting VDS ≈ VDD/2.